SpaceX rocket blasts off on historic flight to International Space Station | DW | 30.05.2020

-The Falcon 9 rocket has lifted off from Cape Canaveral, the first launch of astronauts into orbit by a private company.
-NASA's first human spaceflight from US soil in nearly a decade was delayed due to severe weather.
+After being delayed by bad weather, the Falcon 9 rocket has lifted off from Florida — the first launch of astronauts into orbit by a private firm.
+It's also NASA's first human spaceflight from US soil in nearly a decade.

 Two NASA astronauts on Saturday blasted off into space aboard a rocket ship designed and built by Elon Musk's SpaceX company.

-Falcon 9 is bound for the international space station, 402 kilometers (250 miles) above Earth.
+The Crew Dragon capsule is bound for the International Space Station, 402 kilometers (250 miles) above Earth.

+Saturday’s blast off went smoothly, with the first booster stage of the rocket separating cleanly and landing upright on a barge off the Atlantic coast.

+The second stage also separated smoothly, sending the astronauts in the capsule on their way to the ISS.
+The rocket is expected to dock with the ISS on Sunday about 2:27 p.m. local time.

-Ahead of the launch, SpaceX tweeted "Crew Dragon's hatch is closed" along with footage of the two spacemen inside the crew capsule, wearing white spacesuits and helmets.
+Ahead of lift-off, SpaceX tweeted "Crew Dragon's hatch is closed" along with footage of the two spacemen inside the crew capsule, wearing white spacesuits and helmets.

 "I would be lying to you if I told you I wasn't nervous,'' NASA Administrator Jim Bridenstine said ahead of the launch.
 "We want to do everything we can to minimize the risk, minimize the uncertainty so that Bob and Doug will be safe.''